Natasha Howard, playing despite domestic abuse allegations, helps lead Storm past Liberty

 The Storm (10-8) built a 41-21 lead late in the second quarter before the Liberty went on a 9-2 run to make it 43-30 at halftime.

-Howard finished with 14 points for the Storm, which ended any remaining suspense with a 16-0 run to go ahead 64-37 with 1:31 left in the third quarter.
+The Storm ended any remaining suspense with a 16-0 run to go ahead 64-37 with 1:31 left in the third.

 Seattle led by 20 midway through the fourth quarter before New York finished on a 15-4 run to make the final score more respectable.

-Crystal Langhorne came off the bench to score 19 for the Storm.
-She was 4 of 6 on three-point attempts.
+“You’ve got to call attention to Crystal Langhorne,” Hughes said.
+“That was nice to have that element (three-point shooting) on the floor today.
+The other thing that jumps out to me is Jordin Canada.
+The stat line is pretty amazing.
+Almost a triple-double.”

-Kia Nurse scored 19 to lead the Liberty (7-10).
-Tina Charles, the Liberty’s leading scorer at 18.4 points a game entering Sunday, was held to nine points on 2-of-15 shooting from the field.
+Kia Nurse scored 19 points to lead the Liberty (7-10).
+Tina Charles, the Liberty’s leading scorer at 18.4 points a game entering Sunday, was held to nine points on 2-for-15 shooting from the field.

+“We worked at it,” Hughes said of the defense on Charles.
+“We worked really hard and we had a lot aggressive congestion to her.”

+Eleven days earlier, the Liberty beat the Storm 84-83 at Alaska Airlines Arena.
+It was much different this time.

 Notes

-- Howard was not made available for comment on the allegations before the game, and the team said she would not comment on them after as well.
-The Storm said Saturday that it would not suspend Howard, but said that it was looking into the allegations.
+- The Storm said Saturday it would not suspend Howard, and said that it was looking into the allegations.

-- Before and during the game, the Storm honored assistant coach Noelle Quinn, who was a guard for Seattle on last year’s title team.
+- Before and during the game, the Storm honored assistant coach Noelle Quinn, who was a guard for Seattle on the title team of last season.
 She retired as a player in February after 12 seasons in the WNBA and joined the Seattle coaching staff.
 She played four seasons for the Storm (2013-14, 2017-18).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.